JoshCheek/mountain_berry_fields/Readme.md

 * set it up on Travis

 ## Features to add for v2

+Note that my use cases are to be able to test Deject and Surrogate, which this currently does quite nicely.
+As a result, I have no imminent need for any of these features, and so they are not a priority for me.
+If you have a need for them (or for other features), let me know and that will cause it to be a much higher priority for me.
+Alternatively, pull requests that add them, fix bugs, or generally make it better, are more than welcome.

 * contexts should be lazy (can define context after a block that uses it)
 * should be able to pass options to the initializer
 * enable the test strategy to decide what should be returned